MicrosoftDocs/cpp-docs.it-it/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parametri

+*Loc*
-*Loc* le impostazioni locali di cui verificare la presenza di un facet.
+Impostazioni locali in cui verificare l'eventuale presenza di un facet.

 ### <a name="return-value"></a>Valore restituito